-2. (1) An applicant for registration for the degree shall have been admitted to the degree of Bachelor of Science (Architecture), Bachelor of Architecture, Bachelor of Building, Bachelor of Science or Bachelor of Engineering in the University of New South Wales or an equivalent degree of another approved university.
+2. (1) An applicant for registration for the degree shall have been admitted to an appropriate degree (not less than four years duration) of the University of New South Wales or an equivalent degree of another approved university or tertiary institution.